-- (A) Operating pressurized mode, blowdown vent leakage through the blowdown vent stack and reciprocating rod packing emissions. - (B) Standby pressurized mode. - (C) Not operating, depressurized mode, unit isolation-valve leakage through the blowdown vent stack. - (C.1) Not withstanding paragraph (v) above, for the not operating, depressurized mode, each compressor shall be measured at least once in any three consecutive calendar years if this mode is not found in the annual measurement (if the compressor enters the not operating depressurized mode during normal service (i.e. excluding maintenance)). - (C.2) A compressor is exempt from this requirement to measure in the not operating, depressurized mode if, - During normal service, it remains pressurized and the only time the unit is depressurized is for maintenance or as a result of an emergency shutdown; or - The compressor has blind flanges in place. - (C.3) If a compressor unit is exempt from the 3 year measurement requirement identified in the first paragraph, use Equation 350-18a in paragraph (9)(ii) to calculate emissions for that unit for the not-operating depressurized mode. - (vi) Estimate CH4 and CO2 volumetric and mass emissions from volumetric natural gas emissions using the calculations in paragraphs (a)(13) and (a)(14) of this section. - (vii) Adjust the emissions from reciprocating compressor vent vapors as follows if they are sent to a vapor recovery system. - (A) Adjust the emissions estimated in paragraphs (9)(i) of this section for the emissions recovered using a vapor recovery system as determined by using engineering estimate based on best available data, equipment or design specifications, manufacturer's data, operating data. - (B) An engineering estimate approach based on similar equipment specifications and operating conditions or manufacturer's data may be used to determine the Qs,m variable in place of actual measured values for reciprocating compressors that are operated for no more than 200 hours in a calendar year.
+- (A) Operating pressurized mode, measure unit blowdown valve leakage through the blowdown vent stack and reciprocating rod packing emissions. - (B) Standby pressurized mode, measure unit blowdown-valve leakage through the unit blowdown vent stack and reciprocating rod packing emissions. - (C) Not operating, depressurized mode, measure unit isolation-valve leakage through the unit blowdown vent stack. - (C.1) Notwithstanding subparagraph (vi) above, for the not operating, depressurized mode, each compressor shall be measured at least once in any three consecutive calendar years if this mode is not found in the annual measurement (if the compressor enters the not operating depressurized mode during normal service (i.e., excluding maintenance)). - (C.2) A compressor is exempt from this requirement to measure in the not operating, depressurized mode if, - During normal service, it remains pressurized and the only time the unit is depressurized is for maintenance or as a result of an emergency shutdown; or - The compressor has blind flanges in place. - (C.3) If a compressor unit is exempt from the 3-year measurement requirement identified in clause (C.1), use Equation 350-18a in subparagraph (9)(ii) to calculate emissions for that unit for the not-operating depressurized mode. - (vii) Estimate CH4 and CO2 volumetric and mass emissions from volumetric natural gas emissions using the calculations in paragraphs (a)(13) and (a)(14) of this section. - (viii) Adjust the emissions from reciprocating compressor vent vapors as follows if they are sent to a vapor recovery system. - (A) Adjust the emissions estimated in subparagraph (9)(i) of this section for the emissions recovered using a vapor recovery system as determined by using engineering estimate based on best available data, equipment or design specifications, manufacturer's data, operating data.

 (10) Leak detection and leaker emission factors.
-A person required to report pursuant to this calculation method shall use sampling methods (described in ON.354(a)) to conduct a leak detection survey of fugitive equipment leaks.
-All sources listed in ON.352(b)(2), (c)(2) (excluding the wellheads and underground piping that connect to the compression units), (d)(2), and (e)(2) where total emissions for the site is 10,000 tonnes CO2e or greater shall use this calculation method.
-If the total emissions from the site are less than 10,000 tonnes CO2e, the person may use this calculation method or the calculation method in ON.353(a)(11).
+The person required to report pursuant to this calculation method shall use sampling methods (described in ON.354(a)) to conduct a leak detection survey of fugitive equipment leaks.
+All sources listed in ON.352(b)(2), (c)(2) (excluding the wellheads and underground piping that connect to the compression units), (d)(2), and (e)(2) where total emissions for the site is 10,000 tonnes of CO2e or greater shall use this calculation method.
+If the total emissions from the site are less than 10,000 tonnes of CO2e, the person may use this calculation method or the calculation method in paragraph (a)(11) of this section.

-The calculation in paragraph (10) applies to emissions sources in streams with gas containing greater than 10 percent CH4 plus CO2 by weight.
-Emissions sources in streams with gas containing less than 10 percent CH4 plus CO2 by weight need to be reported instead under paragraph (15) of this section.
+The calculation in paragraph (10) applies to emissions sources in streams with gas containing greater than 10 per cent CH4 plus CO2 by weight.
+Emissions sources in streams with gas containing less than 10 per cent CH4 plus CO2 by weight need to be reported instead under paragraph (15) of this section.

-If fugitive equipment leaks are detected for sources listed in this paragraph, calculate equipment leak emissions per source using Equation 350-19 (for volumetric emission factor [Sm/h/component]) or Equation 350-20 (for mass emission factors [t/h/component]) of this section, as appropriate, for each source with fugitive equipment leaks.
+If fugitive equipment leaks are detected for sources listed in this paragraph, calculate equipment leak emissions per source using Equation 350-19 (for volumetric emission factor [Sm3/h/component]) or Equation 350-20 (for mass emission factors [t/h/component]) of this section, as appropriate, for each source with fugitive equipment leaks.

-$$E_i = EF_s \times Y_i \times t \times \rho{s,i} \times 0.001$$
+$$E_i = EF_s \times Y_i \times t \times \rho{s,i} \times 0.001$$ each fugitive equipment leak source (tonnes/year).

-Equation 350-19

 $$E{s,j} = EF_s \times Y_i \times t$$

-Equation 350-20